acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

   <tr>
    <td>2.4 Aircraft</td>
    <td>
-    shall mean the aircraft, or replacement aircraft, which is the subject of a flight booking as indicated in the Agreement;
+    shall mean the aircraft, or replacement aircraft, which is the subject of a flight booking as indicated in the Agreement.
    </td>
   </tr>
   <tr>